sujitkumar419/ss-demo/README.md

 # ss-demo
-this is my second project
+this is my second r.